 Grants are gifts that do not need to be repaid and may come from institutional, federal, state or private sources.

-Usually the largest component of a need-based financial aid package, Bates scholarships are funded by endowment earnings, the annual operating budget of the college and gifts from alumni parents and friends.
+Bates grant aid is offered to students who demonstrate financial need.
+This type of aid is funded by endowment earnings, the annual operating budget of the college and gifts from alumni parents and friends.

 Students who live in certain states may qualify for scholarships or grants offered through their state higher education authority.
 Students should consult their high school guidance counselor or state scholarship office for eligibility and deadline information.